318097/fireboard/packages/app/README.md

 - [ ] Logo
 - [ ] Marketing video/banner
 - [ ] SEO tags for web app
+- [ ] Open ext mode in a localhost webpage
+- [ ] Move it to a popup

 #### Todo (v2)